 TV Series Review

-On the ageless sands of Abbudin, change is coming.
+On the ageless sands of Abbudin, change has come.

-And so Jamal stands astride a country built, literally, on shifting sands.
-He understands Barry, but sees him as a rival as well.
-He's wary of change but too worried to stand still.
+It's all quite convoluted and complex, befitting its very own security briefing.
+For now, Bassam stands astride a country built, literally, on shifting sands.
+He wants to do the right thing, but ancient rivalries feed into modern paranoia.
+And as time goes on he seems less a child of freedom-loving America and more a product of the traditionally-autocratic state he now heads.
 And so he, all of Abbudin and the audience of this FX drama are left to wonder: Will change bring about a new dawn?
-Or a darkness covered in blood?
+Or a darkness drenched in blood?

-What you will get are piles of sex and violence, and sometimes both in the same scene.
-A woman is callously raped in the pilot episode—a development already much criticized by reviewers.
+What you will get are piles of sex scenes and moments of brutal violence, and sometimes both at the same time.
+A woman is callously raped in the pilot episode.
 Another girl is forcibly "inspected" (onscreen) to verify that she is a virgin.
-Women hold very little sway in the show's early going, and often are used merely as beautiful props—dressed in titillating or provocative clothing.
-(Abbudin's culture apparently boxed up the hijabs and burqas some time ago.)
-Add to that a subplot of closeted gay characters who risk being murdered if they come out.
+Add to that a subplot involving closeted gay characters who risk being murdered if they come out.

 Crude or Profane Language